kevoy2/CSC-SWE-Lingo_Master_Coders/README.md

 # How to run and test the application:
 1. Start the local host using 'node server.js' where the file is stored utilizing the command prompt.
-2. Open the html file which you want to test.
+2. If you are testing a specific file, then open the html file that you want
+3. If you are running the application, then start by opening the 'index.html' file.